SamuelDataE/API_StockMarketData/03-AWS/AWS_Setup.md

 <br><br>
 ![Alt Image Text](./Images/AWS_Setup41.png "Setup41")

+<br><br><br><br>

 Select your Lambda function in the drop down menu.
 In this example its *api_alphavantage*. **Next**.
 <br><br>
 ![Alt Image Text](./Images/AWS_Setup42.png "Setup42")

 <br><br><br><br>

-In the following selection you only have to decide what happens to your EventBridge Scheduler after it has finished (when the end date has been reached).
+In the following selection you only have to decide what happens to your *EventBridge Scheduler* after it has finished (when the end date has been reached).
 In this example I want to keep it, so I selected *None*.
 The other items can be left as they are.
 <br><br>
 ![Alt Image Text](./Images/AWS_Setup43.png "Setup43")